Deep Slow-Wave Sleep Loss Linked to Increased Dementia Risk: Montreal Study

 We then monitored the appearance of signs of dementia in these participants from the second study until 2018.
 Around fifty cases of dementia were detected during 17 years of follow-up.
 Even accounting for factors like age, gender, smoking, and use of sleeping pills, antidepressants, and anxiolytics, every one percent decline in deep sleep time increased the risk of dementia by 27 percent. .

 The exact nature of this association remains to be clarified.
 Researchers know, however, that it is during the deep sleep phase that the brain eliminates metabolic waste ― such as the proteins that clump together in patients with Alzheimer’s disease.
-So this could mean that deep sleep is a modifiable risk factor for dementia.
+So this might mean that deep sleep is a modifiable risk factor for dementia.

 “We think there are several mechanisms of restorative sleep functions that happen (during deep slow-wave sleep),” Baril said.
 There is also an important role at the level of synaptic plasticity and memory, the consolidation of learning which would take place in deep sleep.